smkirby/SimLang/README.md

 [Simon Kirby](http://lel.ed.ac.uk/~simon/), University of Edinburgh, 2019

-All aspects of this work aside from the code itself is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-For code license, see [LICENSE file](LICENSE).
+All aspects of this work aside from the Software itself is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+For Software license, see [LICENSE file](LICENSE).